dukelec/duke-blog/articles/cd-pnp/body.md

 One of the axes is driven by two motors together, which requires high synchronisation.
 The CDBUS multicast mechanism is used here to achieve perfect synchronisation.
 The stepper servo and jpeg bus camera have been open source projects for a long time.

+Here is a video of the initial run, the video shows the 0402 material:

 <p>
   <div class="embed-responsive embed-responsive-16by9">